joneubank/adventofcode/README.md

 ### Day 20
 Common Factor counting and summation.
 Problem 2 requires filtering the common factor list so that factor * x = num where x <= 50.

+### Day 21
+RPG Simulator!
+Equip player, calc stats, determine if they win the fight.
+Small number of permutations so just iterate all of them to find the ones that match the puzzle requirements.